DesiredDreams/Read-Page-Before-int/README.md

 -Proshippers. you all disgust me vro idgaf what the reason is proshipping was never a good thing.

+-Ragebait people no not the ship yk what i mean damn well like plsss vroo whhyy ur weird if u do ragebait like no no no dni

 # some info about me + fav ships + fandoms!!

 -Fandoms: batim,dw,fpe,phighting,regre,tadc,pressure,hb,squid game,fnaf,crk (theres prob more i just forgot abt em..)